 Step 1 takes approximately 3 to 6 weeks.
-During the first step, a taxpayer must submit an Income Certification for Offer in Compromise Application Fee and Payment, along with an installment payment or 20 percent lump sum offer.
+Taxpayers submit an Income Certification for Offer in Compromise Application Fee and Payment, along with an installment payment equal to 20% of the offer.
 The taxpayer must also prove that he/she is not in an open bankruptcy proceeding.

 Step 2 – Assignment of an IRS Examiner

 Step 2 takes approximately 4 to 8 weeks.
-After the offer is deemed processable, an IRS examiner will be assigned to the taxpayer.
-An official letter of introduction stating the name of the examiner and contact information will be mailed to the taxpayer showing that the offer was received.
+After authorities deem the offer processable, an IRS examiner will be assigned to the case.
+The agency will mails letters with the name of the examiner and contact information indicating that the IRS received the offer.